dd86k/ddcput/README.md

 # VIRTUALIZATION NOTES

-Please note that some emulators and hypervisors, such as Oracle VirtualBox may improperly emulate the RDTSC instruction.
+Please note that some emulators and hypervisors, such as Oracle VirtualBox, may improperly emulate the RDTSC instruction, since the RDTSC instruction is  used in the latency mode for its cycle count.

 # DISCLAIMER